Gig Economy & Driving Platforms We Cover (2025/26)

 • Single employer only

-Most gig economy workers are classed as self-employed and must file Self Assessment returns.
-Some recent court cases have changed status for certain platforms.
-We can advise on your specific situation.
+Most gig economy workers are classed as self-employed and must file Self Assessment returns for 2025/26 by 31 January 2027.

 ⚡ Simplified Expenses: The Driver's Best Friend